ChrisDuffley/stationPlaylist/readme.md

 * Added ability to use SPL Controller layer command to invoke SPL Assistant (experimental; consult the add-on guide on how to enable this).
 * In encoder windows, NVDA's time and date announcement command (NVDA+F12 by default) will announce time including seconds.
 * You can now monitor individual encoders for connection status and for other messages by pressing Control+F11 while the encoder you wish to monitor is focused (works better when using SAM encoders).
+* Added a command in SPL Controller layer to announce status of encoders being monitored (E).
 * A workaround is now available to fix an issue where NvDA was announcing stream labels for the wrong encoders, especially after deleting an encoder (to realign stream labels, press Control+F12, then select the position of the encoder you have removed).

 ## Changes for 4.3/3.8